matthewcpp/RetroDash/README.md

 1. From the root of the repo run `npm install` to install the [libdragon docker container](https://github.com/anacierdem/libdragon-docker).
 1. Run `npx libdragon start` to start the docker container.
 1. Run `node tools/prepare_n64_assets.js /path/to/libdragon/tools/mksprite/mksprite` to prepare the game assets.
-1. Run `npx libdragon make clean` to clear previous build artifacts.
+1. Run `npx libdragon make -f Makefile.n64 clean` to clear previous build artifacts.
-1. Run `npx libdragon make` to build the ROM file.
+1. Run `npx libdragon make -f Makefile.n64` to build the ROM file.

 ### Testing with cen64